 Published May 30, 2011

-But that doesn't mean the Bruins will take the league's No. 1 seed lightly.
+But that doesn't mean the Bruins will take the league's No. 1 seed lightly this week.
 Vancouver, after all, cruised to a Northwest Division title, and led the NHL with 117 points, 10 more than any other team.

 "Obviously, they're a President's Trophy winner, they're a great hockey team, deep and well coached, and we'll look at things we have to do," Bruins forward Mark Recchi said.
 "Any key to your team's success is how you play personally.
 I think we focus on what we do ourselves.
 Our coaching staff will give us their tendencies, and their coaching staff will give them our tendencies.
 It's who's going to want it more and who's going to play to their abilities the best."